 I have a dual career as composer and as musicologist.
-My compositions have been performed by musicians such as Nicholas Ashton, Catherine Edwards, Neil Heyde, Peter Hill, Christopher Redgate, Alain Trudel, Julian Warburton, and Barrie Webb, and by Capricorn, distractfold, Exaudi, Exposé, Fretwork, Virelai, the Kreutzer String Quartet, Quator Diotima, Nouvel Ensemble Moderne, the Orlando Consort, and Trio Atem.
+My compositions have been performed by musicians such as Richard Craig, Neil Heyde, Peter Hill, Christopher Redgate, Alain Trudel, Julian Warburton, and Barrie Webb, and by Capricorn, distractfold, Exaudi, Exposé, Fretwork, Virelai, the Kreutzer String Quartet, Quator Diotima, Nouvel Ensemble Moderne, the Orlando Consort, and Trio Atem.
 My music has been performed and broadcast in Canada, the U.K. and in mainland Europe.

 Ever since the trombone and percussion duo Structures en Bronze (1986-7), close collaborations with performers have been an essential component of my compositional outlook, which focuses on the acoustic properties of instruments and seeks out performance situations whereby they communicate most effectively to an audience.
-This explains why my output consists exclusively of works for solo instruments, duos, and small ensembles.
+This partly explains why my output consists exclusively of works for solo instruments, duos, and small ensembles (including vocal).
 The performance contexts I envisage often take account of the works alongside which my own pieces are programmed.

 Since 2002, when the lutenist Jacob Heringman asked me to write Per Serafino Calbarsi I: Rondeau de Panurge for his ensemble Virelai, pieces for instrumental ensembles specialising in early music have alternated with works for performers of contemporary music.
 From that date I have worked on two concurrent cycles that combine ancient and modern influences: Per Serafino Calbarsi is based on texts by François Rabelais, and the agricologies on the music of Alexander Agricola (c.1456-1506) and a number of modern or contemporary artists (David Smith, Jean Dubuffet, Cornelia Parker).
 Both cycles are still in progress (I think…).
-I am currently working on pieces for flute for the flautists Stephen Preston and Richard Craig.
+I am currently working on a piece for Baroque and Böhm and flutes for Stephen Preston and Richard Craig, and on a piece for viola for Emma Lloyd.

 Alongside my compositional work I have written extensively on a series of composers from the early Renaissance, including Ockeghem, Obrecht, Agricola, and the Eton Choirbook composer John Browne.
 All these composers share a very individual approach to the musical language of their period.
 In studying these figures I argue (amongst other things) for their relevance to contemporary music.